The Joint Weighted Average (JWA) Operator

 \section{Abstract}

-Information aggregation is a vital tool for human and machine decision making, especially in the presence of noise and uncertainty.
+Information aggregation is a vital tool for human and machine decision making in the presence of uncertainty.
 Traditionally, approaches to aggregation broadly diverge into two categories, those which attribute a worth or weight to information sources and those which attribute said worth to the evidence arising from said sources.
-The latter is pervasive in particular in the physical sciences, underpinning linear order statistics and enabling non-linear aggregation.
+The latter is pervasive in the physical sciences, underpinning linear order statistics and enabling non-linear aggregation.
 The former is popular in the social sciences, providing interpretable insight on the sources.
-Thus far, limited work has sought to integrate both approaches, applying either approach to a different degree.
-In this paper, we put forward an approach which integrates--rather than partially applies--both approaches, resulting in a novel joint weighted averaging operator.
-We show how this operator provides a systematic approach to integrating a priori beliefs about the worth of both source and evidence by leveraging compositional geometry--producing results unachievable by traditional operators.
+While prior work has identified the need to apply both approaches simultaneously, it has yet to conceptually integrate both approaches and provide a semantic interpretation of the arising aggregation approach.
+Here, we conceptually integrate both approaches in a novel joint weighted averaging operator.
+We leverage compositional geometry to underpin this integration, showing how it provides a systematic basis for the combination of weighted aggregation operators--which has thus far not been considered in the literature.
+We proceed to show how the resulting operator systematically integrates a priori beliefs about the worth of both sources and evidence, reflecting the semantic integration of both weighting strategies.
 We conclude and highlight the potential of the operator across disciplines, from machine learning to psychology.